Skip to main content

 • Please be advised that Sanford Stadium does NOT provide wheelchairs.
 Guests with difficulty walking are strongly encouraged to bring their own wheelchair.

-Wheelchair Disability Seating Reservations
+Disability Seating Reservations

-Wheelchair Disability seating is limited, and requests will be processed as they are received.
+Disability seating is limited, and requests will be processed as they are received.

 On-site wheelchairs are NOT available.
 Guests with difficulty walking are strongly encouraged to bring their own wheelchair.